spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 ## Prerequisites

-Before you start on this sample, you need to do two things:
+Before you start on this sample, you need to:

 1. Install Spring Cloud Data Flow.
 1. Install the Spring Cloud Task project that we use in this project.